 • Identify ways HIV is transmitted.

-• Describe oral manifestations common for the HIV+ patient.
+• Describe oral manifestations common for the HIV positive patient.

 • Discuss methods to prevent transmission of HIV.